-Israel and the United States announced on Oct.
-15 the signing of a mutual recognition agreement that will ease burdens on American and Israeli companies seeking to export telecommunications products to the otehr country.
+Israel and the United States announced on 15 October 2012 the signing of a mutual recognition agreement that will ease burdens on American and Israeli companies seeking to export telecommunications products to the other country.
 This agreement, which covers equipment subject to telecom regulation including wire and wireless equipment and terrestrial and satellite equipment, will enter into force after both sides have completed all internal legal requirements.